-The compensation committee and its Subcommittee review and consider the deductibility of executive compensation under Section 162(m) of the Code of 1986, which generally provides that a publicly-held company may only deduct compensation expense in excess of \$1,000,000 paid in any taxable year to its chief executive officer or any of its three other highest compensated officers (other than the Chief Financial Officer) at year-end if the compensation qualifies as "performance-based."
+The compensation committee and its Subcommittee review and consider the deductibility of executive compensation under Section 162(m) of the Code of 1986, which generally imposes a \$1,000,000 limit on the amount that a publicly-traded company may deduct on compensation paid to its chief executive officer and chief financial officer or any of its three other highest compensated officers.
+Prior to the Tax Cuts and Jobs Act of 2017, Section 162(m) included an exception to the limit for "qualifying performance-based compensation"; however, the Tax Cuts and Jobs Act of 2017 eliminated this exception.

 Determinations with respect to compensation intended to be deductible under Section 162(m) of the Code are made by the Subcommittee, which consists of Messrs.
 Podell and Arkin, who qualify as "outside directors" under Section 162(m).
 In certain situations, the compensation committee or the Subcommittee has in the past and may in the future approve compensation that will not meet these deductibility requirements in order to ensure appropriate and competitive levels of total compensation for the Company's executive officers.
-In this regard, compensation paid to named executive officers in excess of \$1,000,000 from base salary and dividend equivalent rights in 2016 was not deductible for federal income tax purposes under Section 162(m) of the Code.
+In this regard, compensation paid to named executive officers in excess of \$1,000,000 from base salary and dividend equivalent rights in 2017 was not deductible for federal income tax purposes under Section 162(m) of the Code.